junxit/us-congress-bills-111/metadata.md

 - 2009-12-09 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 417 - 1 (Roll no. 941). (text: CR 12/8/2009 H13573)
 - 2009-12-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 417 - 1 (Roll no. 941).(text: CR 12/8/2009 H13573)
 - 2009-12-10 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2010-05-17 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2010-05-18 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2010-05-18 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2010-05-18 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 388.
+- 2010-05-20 — Senate vitiated previous reporting.